MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_incoming_assoc_completion_parameters.md

 ### -field Header

 The type, revision, and size of the DOT11_INCOMING_ASSOC_COMPLETION_PARAMETERS structure.
-This
-     member is formatted as an
-     <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.
+This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.

-The miniport driver must set the members of
-     <b>Header</b> to the following values:
+The miniport driver must set the members of <b>Header</b> to the following values:

 #### Type

 This member must be set to NDIS_OBJECT_TYPE_DEFAULT.

 #### Revision

 This member must be set to DOT11_INCOMING_ASSOC_COMPLETION_PARAMETERS_REVISION_1.

 #### Size

-This member must be set to
+This member must be set to <b>sizeof</b>(DOT11_INCOMING_ASSOC_COMPLETION_PARAMETERS).
-       <b>sizeof</b>(DOT11_INCOMING_ASSOC_COMPLETION_PARAMETERS).

-For more information about these members, see
+For more information about these members, see <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.
-     <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

 ### -field PeerMacAddr

-The media access control (MAC) address of the peer station that sent an association
+The media access control (MAC) address of the peer station that sent an association request.
-     request.

 ### -field uStatus

 The status of the association with the peer station.
 If zero, the association succeeds.
-If
-     nonzero, the association fails.
+If nonzero, the association fails.

 ### -field ucErrorSource

-For nonzero values of
-     <b>uStatus</b>, this member indicates the source of the error that prevents association.
-The NIC must
+For nonzero values of <b>uStatus</b>, this member indicates the source of the error that prevents association.
+The NIC must set <b>ucErrorSource</b> to one of the following values:
-     set
-     <b>ucErrorSource</b> to one of the following values:

 #### DOT11_ASSOC_ERROR_SOURCE_OS

-The miniport driver has rejected the association procedure because of system errors, such as
-       out-of-memory errors.
-In this case,
-       <b>uStatus</b> should be set to the NDIS_STATUS_XXX or NTSTATUS_XXX code returned from the operating
+The miniport driver has rejected the association procedure because of system errors, such as out-of-memory errors.
+In this case, <b>uStatus</b> should be set to the NDIS_STATUS_XXX or NTSTATUS_XXX code returned from the operating system.
-       system.

 #### DOT11_ASSOC_ERROR_SOURCE_REMOTE

 The AP or the peer station has rejected the association procedure.
-In this case,
-       <b>uStatus</b> should be set to the 802.11 status code form the 802.11 authentication frame,
-       association response frame, or re-association response frame.
-Table 19 in the
-       <i>IEEE 802.11-2003 Specification</i> contains all the possible values.
-The miniport driver can also
-       return new values in this IEEE specification when it is amended.
+In this case, <b>uStatus</b> should be set to the 802.11 status code form the 802.11 authentication frame, association response frame, or re-association response frame.
+Table 19 in the <i>IEEE 802.11-2003 Specification</i> contains all the possible values.
+The miniport driver can also return new values in this IEEE specification when it is amended.

 #### DOT11_ASSOC_ERROR_SOURCE_OTHER

 The association failed for an IHV-specific reason.
-In this case,
-       <b>uStatus</b> contains a nonzero value specified by the IHV.
+In this case, <b>uStatus</b> contains a nonzero value specified by the IHV.

 ### -field bReAssocReq

-A Boolean value that indicates whether the request from the peer station is a re-association
+A Boolean value that indicates whether the request from the peer station is a re-association request.
-     request.

 ### -field bReAssocResp

-A Boolean value that indicates whether the response from the NIC is a re-association
+A Boolean value that indicates whether the response from the NIC is a re-association request.
-     request.

 ### -field uAssocReqOffset

 The offset of the request frame that is used in the association operation.
-The frame includes
-     information elements (IEs) but does not include the 802.11 MAC header.
+The frame includes information elements (IEs) but does not include the 802.11 MAC header.

 ### -field uAssocReqSize

 The length, in bytes, of the request frame that is used in the association operation.
-The frame
-     includes information elements (IEs) but does not include the 802.11 MAC header.
+The frame includes information elements (IEs) but does not include the 802.11 MAC header.

 ### -field uAssocRespOffset

 The offset of the response frame that is used in the association operation.
-The frame includes
-     information elements (IEs) but does not include the 802.11 MAC header.
+The frame includes information elements (IEs) but does not include the 802.11 MAC header.

 ### -field uAssocRespSize

 The length of the response frame, in bytes, that is used in the association operation.
-The frame
-     includes information elements (IEs) but does not include the 802.11 MAC header.
+The frame includes information elements (IEs) but does not include the 802.11 MAC header.

 ### -field AuthAlgo

-The authentication algorithm that the 802.11 station resolved with the peer station during the
-      association operation.
-For more information about the data type for the
-      <b>AuthAlgo</b> member, see
+The authentication algorithm that the 802.11 station resolved with the peer station during the association operation.
+For more information about the data type for the <b>AuthAlgo</b> member, see <a href="..\wlantypes\ne-wlantypes-_dot11_auth_algorithm.md">DOT11_AUTH_ALGORITHM</a>.
-      <a href="..\wlantypes\ne-wlantypes-_dot11_auth_algorithm.md">DOT11_AUTH_ALGORITHM</a>.

-<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
-      <b>uStatus</b> is not set to zero.</div>
+<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if <b>uStatus</b> is not set to zero.</div>

 ### -field UnicastCipher

-The unicast cipher algorithm that the 802.11 station resolved with the peer station during the
+The unicast cipher algorithm that the 802.11 station resolved with the peer station during the association operation.
-      association operation.
 For more information about the data type for the
-      <b>UnicastCipher</b> member, see
+      <b>UnicastCipher</b> member, see <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.
-      <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

-<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
-      <b>uStatus</b> is not set to zero.</div>
+<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if <b>uStatus</b> is not set to zero.</div>

 ### -field MulticastCipher

-The multicast cipher algorithm that the 802.11 station resolved with the AP or peer station during
-      the association operation.
-For more information about the data type for the
-      <b>MulticastCipher</b> member, see
+The multicast cipher algorithm that the 802.11 station resolved with the AP or peer station during the association operation.
+For more information about the data type for the <b>MulticastCipher</b> member, see <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.
-      <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

-<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
-      <b>uStatus</b> is not set to zero.</div>
+<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if <b>uStatus</b> is not set to zero.</div>

 ### -field uActivePhyListOffset

-The offset of the list of PHY identifiers (IDs) that the 802.11 station uses to send or receive
-      packets on the BSS network connection.
+The offset of the list of PHY identifiers (IDs) that the 802.11 station uses to send or receive packets on the BSS network connection.
 Each entry is a ULONG value.

-The Extensible Station (ExtSTA)
-      <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-dot11-active-phy-list">msDot11ActivePhyList</a> MIB object
-      also references the active PHY list.
+The Extensible Station (ExtSTA) <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-dot11-active-phy-list">msDot11ActivePhyList</a> MIB objec also references the active PHY list.

 Entries in the active PHY list can be one of the following values: